pearlchen/getting-started-guides/connectivity/wifi/connect.md

 ## Identify the IP address

-Once your Intel® Edison is online, identify the IP address in order to: manually add an IP to an Intel® IoT Developer Kit IDE, use with SSH clients, or use your IoT device as a web server.
+Once your Intel® Edison is online, identify the IP address using the `configure_edison --showWiFiIP` or `ip a` commands in order to: manually add an IP to an Intel® IoT Developer Kit IDE, use with SSH clients, or use your IoT device as a web server.

 ![Animated gif: copying images files to flash storage](images/identify_ip-animated.gif)